helgoboss/helgobox/doc/user-guide.md

 Now you just have to set *Auto-load preset* to *Depending on focused FX* and ReaLearn will activate your "Vital" preset whenever Vital VSTi plug-in has focus.
 If you want this in all projects without having to add ReaLearn to each project manually, add a dedicated ReaLearn instance to REAPER's monitoring FX chain (REAPER → View → Monitoring FX).

+## FAQ

+### How many instances and where to put them?

+Since ReaLearn is a VST instrument, you can have many instances of it, not just one.
+A question that comes up pretty often is how many is right and where to put them?

+There's no definitive answer to that, it all depends on what you want.
+Here are some basic rules of thumb:

+1. You need at least one ReaLearn instance per controller.
+2. For mappings that shall be available in any existing or new project automatically, create a ReaLearn instance on the monitoring FX chain
+    - If you want to use multiple controllers, simply add multiple instances to the monitoring FX chain.
+3. For in-project mappings which control arbitrary parameters on arbitrary tracks, you are totally free to choose where to put ReaLearn, there shouldn't be any differences in behavior.
+    - Putting it on the master FX chain is a good choice if you want it out of your way and usually not be visible.
+    - However, in order to be reminded that I use ReaLearn, I usually add some track at the very top and put all ReaLearn instances on its FX chain.
+4. Let's say you have a VST instrument that you want to activate/deactivate for live playing by arming/disarming the corresponding track.
+And now you want to use ReaLearn as a kind of "Insert" effect for controlling parameters of that VST instrument (or other track-local parameters such as the track volume), only when it's active.
+Then put ReaLearn exactly on that track, somewhere *above* your VST instrument and select MIDI control input `<FX input>`.
+    - That way your VST instrument won't receive MIDI that's already processed by ReaLearn, which is cool.
+    - If you want ReaLearn to only receive MIDI messages that originate from live playing and ignore MIDI that originates from track MIDI items, put it on the input FX chain of that track.

 ## Tested controllers